raspiblitz/raspiblitz/FAQ.cl.md

 ## Backups
 * https://lightning.readthedocs.io/FAQ.html#how-to-backup-my-wallet
 * General details: https://lightning.readthedocs.io/BACKUP.html

 ### Seed
-* by default a BIP39 wordlist compatible, 24 words seed is used to generate the `hsm_secret`
+* By default a BIP39 wordlist compatible, 24 words seed is used to generate the `hsm_secret`
-* if the wallet was generated or restored from seed on the RaspiBlitz the seed is stored in the disk with the option to encrypt
+* If the wallet was generated or restored from seed on a RaspiBlitz the seed is stored in the disk with the option to encrypt
+* Display the seed from the menu - `CL` - `SEED`
+* The file where the seed is stored (until encrypted) is on the disk: `/home/bitcoin/.lightning/bitcoin/seedwords.info`
+* Show manually with:
+`sudo cat /home/bitcoin/.lightning/bitcoin/seedwords.info`
+* If there is no such file and you have not funded the C-lightning wallet yet can reset the wallet and the next wallet will be created with a seed.
 ### How to display the hsm_secret in a human-readable format?
-* If there is no seed available it isbest is to save the hsm_secret as a file with `scp`.
-To display as text:
+* If there is no seed available it is best to save the hsm_secret as a file with `scp`.
+To display it as text:
     ```
     sudo cat /home/bitcoin/.lightning/bitcoin/hsm_secret | xxd
     ```